Setting Up Your Minecraft World

 If you want to expand your world and move away from the Vanilla experience you will first need to understand how to use Multicraft.
 Which will allow you to add mods, assign roles to your players and use command controls.

-Multicraft is the control panel in which you will use to edit and customise your Minecraft server.
-If you’re renting from a server hosting provider then its 90% likely you will be using Multicraft.
+Multicraft is the control panel in which you will use to edit and customize your Minecraft server.
+If you’re renting from a server hosting provider then it’s 90% likely you will be using Multicraft.

 Some hosting companies do prefer to use TCadmin, but Multicraft is the best choice for new and experienced players as it’s a lot easier to understand and learn.
 It’s also far better for players that want to add Custom Jar files (Plugins and Mods).